Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Experiments

-We first compare LayUP with several prompt learning, fine-tuning, and class-prototype methods for CL.
-We additionally report results for joint training of a randomly initialized linear probe and joint full fine-tuning (FT) of the ViT-B/16 backbone.
-Final accuracy scores are shown in \cref{table:cil-comparison}.
+In the CIL setting, we compare LayUP with several prompt learning, fine-tuning, and class-prototype methods for CL.
+We additionally report results for joint fine-tuning (FT) of the full backbone and a linear probe.
+As shown in \cref{table:cil-comparison}, LayUP surpasses all baselines for four of the seven split datasets.

-LayUP surpasses all baselines for four of the seven split datasets.
-Interestingly, these four datasets (IN-R, IN-A, VTAB, Cars) have two distinctive characteristics: First, they have the highest domain gap (indicated by the cosine distance to the pre-trained \emph{mini}ImageNet domain for the offline setting and 50 shots, cf.~\cite{panos_first_2023}) among all datasets.
-Second, they have significantly less training data than CIFAR, OB, and CUB (cf.~\cref{sec:appendix-datasets}).
-The former confirms our initial hypothesis that intra-layer representations are more domain-invariant and consequently more robust to large distributional shifts.
+The four datasets—IN-R, IN-A, VTAB, and Cars—on which LayUP consistently outperforms all baseline models, exhibit two distinct characteristics: First, they possess a high domain gap relative to the pre-training ImageNet domain, as detailed in \cref{sec:analysis-layer-depth}.
+Second, with the exception of IN-R, they contain significantly less training data compared to CIFAR, OB, and CUB (cf.~\cref{sec:appendix-datasets}).
+The former confirms our initial hypothesis that intermediate representations are more domain-invariant and consequently more robust to large distributional shifts from the source to the target domain.
 The latter indicates that especially in the low-data regime, in contrast to other methods that tend to overfit to the target domain, LayUP constructs class prototypes and decision boundaries that generalize well even if the amount of training data is scarce compared with the data used for ViT pre-training.
 It is further noteworthy that RanPAC, which is the only baseline that LayUP does not consistently outperform, is considerably more expensive regarding both memory and computation (cf.~\cref{sec:memory-usage-comparison}).

+Results for the DIL setting are reported in \cref{table:dil-comparison}.
+We compare our method with several strong class-prototype methods for CL and, similar to the CIL comparison, we additionally report results for joint fine-tuning of the backbone and a linear probe.
+LayUP consistently outperforms all baselines.
+These results confirm that our method effectively utilizes the domain-invariant information contained in the low- and mid-level intermediate features of the pre-trained model, thereby enhancing its robustness to domain shifts.